Should You Exercise?

 Ready, Set, Walk

-Walking can help control your pain and fatigue.
+Walking can help control pain and fatigue.
 Start by walking as little as five minutes a day and add 30 seconds or a minute each day if you can.
 Work up to 30 minutes to an hour of walking, three to four times a week.
 If you start to struggle, walk for a comfortable length of time for several days before increasing again.
 If you want a more intense workout, try alternating walking with slow jogging.

 Curl Up Into a Pose